Equations defining probability tree models: Introduction

 \section{Introduction}

-Graphical statistical models are of great practical importance and their methodological foundations have now been well developed \citep{Lauritzen.1996,Cowell.etal.2007}.
-The characterisation of decomposable graphical models, and more generally of regular exponential families, as toric varieties has made an important contribution to linking properties of these models to well-known structures in algebraic geometry \citep{Pistone.etal.2001a,Geiger.etal.2006}.
-This link can be used for model selection \citep{Geiger.etal.2001}.
+The term \emph{graphical model} usually refers to a statistical model represented by a graph whose vertices are random variables and whose edges code conditional independence statements between these variables \citep{Lauritzen.1996}.
+Directed graphical models are also known as Bayesian networks.
+A more recent statistical model which can be represented graphically by a coloured probability tree is the \emph{staged tree}, sometimes called a \emph{chain event graph} \citep{Collazo.etal.2018}.
+Staged trees represent conditional independence relationships between depicted events rather than between random variables and do not enforce a product structure on their state space.
+Staged tree models are thus very general models.
+They contain both discrete Bayesian networks and the wider class of discrete and context-specific Bayesian networks---which allow for conditional independence statements that do not necessarily hold for all levels of a random variable \citep{Boutilier.etal.1996}---as a special case.

-The term \emph{graphical model} usually refers to conditional independence models represented by acyclic digraphs.
-A more recent statistical model which can be represented by coloured probability trees is the \emph{staged tree}, sometimes called a \emph{chain event graph} \citep{Collazo.etal.2018}.
-Staged tree models are curved exponential families.
-They do not rely on pre-specified problem variables but do contain both discrete models represented by acyclic digraphs and context-specific Bayesian networks as a special case.
+Graphical statistical models are of great practical importance and their methodological foundations have now been well developed.
+The characterisation of so-called decomposable graphical models, and more generally of regular exponential families, as toric varieties has made an important contribution to linking properties of these models to well-known structures in algebraic geometry \citep{Pistone.etal.2001a,Geiger.etal.2006}.
+However, not all graphical models are decomposable and graphical models are not always regular exponential families.
+Two examples of this are Bayesian networks and staged trees.
+These, in particular, do not necessarily correspond to toric varieties.
+We show in this paper that for non-decomposable graphical models the sum-to-one conditions on the parameter space cannot always be ignored, and we give sufficient conditions for staged trees to give rise to toric varieties.